Editor Chief November 16, 2023 No Comments

 image 42

-Estimating Economic Efficiency Levels and Identifying Its Determinants for Milk Producers’ Households in North Shewa Zone, Oromia Region, Ethiopia 47
+Estimating Economic Efficiency Levels And Identifying Its Determinants For Milk Producers’ Households In North Shewa Zone, Oromia Region, Ethiopia 47

 Determinants of inefficiencies